johnjosephhorton/rAutor/README.md

 ```
 y ~ price + factor(city) + factor(week)
 ```
-Althouh a good first start, this regression ignores any of the by-week adjustments and does not allow us to look for parallel trends.
+Although a good first start, this regression ignores any of the by-week adjustments and does not allow us to look for parallel trends.

 ## Generating lead/lead formulas
 Suppose we want to see what the effect of a fare reduction is one week after a cut and whether it is diferent from the "long run" effect.